 What is AR?

 What does AR stand for in technology?
-Augmented reality, AR, allows overlaying real objects with some virtual content.
+Augmented reality allows overlaying real objects with some virtual content.
 AR has many use cases, but the most famous one is the AR games.
-The AR user experiences a computerized simulation via the animation, images, and sound techniques.
+The user experiences a computerized simulation via the animation, images, and sound techniques.
 The AR set includes special glasses, a hand-held gadget, and also powered display surroundings.

 Google project ‘Tango’ made a massive contribution to the development of AR technologies.
 The project was developing hardware, as well as software for smartphones.
 Devices that support Tango have sensors for processing data of the exact locations of the surrounding objects.
 By the way, we have covered tools available for AR development in 2019-2020.